PET CT

 Because a PET CT scan provides more detailed, reliable information about your health, your treatment may be shorter and have better outcomes.

-Limitations and risks of PET CT scans
+Limitations and Risks of PET CT Scans

 The PET CT scan may not produce images as visually clear as those produced by a traditional CT, MRI (magnetic resonance imaging) or other imaging procedure.